-This is a one year full-time or a two-year part-time postgraduate Masters course designed to provide graduate engineers with specialist understanding in one of Environmental Engineering; Structural Engineering; Transport Engineering; or Sustainable Energy Engineering.
+This is a one-year full-time or two-year part-time postgraduate Masters course designed to provide graduate engineers with specialist understanding in Sustainable Energy Engineering.
 In addition, the course offers students the opportunity to obtain knowledge in complimentary subject areas within Civil Engineering.

-Candidates must take eleven modules, namely the three mandatory modules (M1, M2, and M3) together with at least four of the modules in their chosen specialization and four other modules, which in total amounts to 90 ECTS.
+Course Content: Candidates must take eleven modules, namely the three mandatory modules (M1, M2 and M3) together with at least four of the modules in their chosen specialisation and four other modules, which in total amounts to 90 ECTS.

 - M1.
 Civil Engineering Management (10 ECTS)

 - M3.
 (Environmental / Structural / Transport / Sustainable Energy) Engineering Dissertation (30 ECTS)

 - J2.
 Solar Energy Conversion and Applications (5 ECTS)

 - J3.
 Energy Policy and Demand (5 ECTS)

 - J4.
 Building Energy Physics and Control (5 ECTS)

 - J6.
 Wave and Hydro Energy (5 ECTS)

 - C3.
 Modelling of Civil Engineering Systems (5 ECTS)